Donor advised funds: A smart way to manage your giving

 - Do I have other complex assets that I would like to donate?

-DAFs are an accessible way to enjoy tax benefits and are among one of the easiest ways for you to facilitate your charitable giving.
+DAFs are among one of the easiest ways for you to facilitate your charitable giving with potential tax benefits, subject to certain limitations.

-In addition to MS GIFT, you can also donate stock from your E*TRADE brokerage or stock account.
+You can also donate stock from your E*TRADE brokerage or stock account.
 To do this, just head to E*TRADE forms and applications page to get started.
 You may also be qualified to donate from your retirement accounts.

-1. The 2023 Giving USA Report: Giving USA: The Annual Report on Philanthropy for the Year 2022 (2023).
-Chicago: Giving USA Foundation.
+1 Source: The 2024 Giving USA Report: Giving USA: The Annual Report on Philanthropy for the Year 2023, published June 25, 2-24, by Brian Browne and Jeff Hilperts, https://www.bwf.com/giving-usa-2024-report-insights/

-2. Clients must itemize their deductions in order to claim a federal charitable tax deduction.
+2 Clients must itemize their deductions in order to claim a federal charitable income tax deduction.
 The federal income tax deductibility of contributions to a donor-advised fund are subject to certain limitations.
 These may include but may not be limited to: Donating long-term appreciated securities may be eligible for an income tax deduction of the full fair-market value of the asset, up to 30 percent of adjusted gross income (AGI).
 Donating cash may be eligible for a maximum federal income tax deduction of 60% of AGI.
 For long-term appreciated gifts of artwork, antiques, books and other tangible personal property, the deductibility rules depend on how the qualifying charity uses the gift.
 There are additional asset classes and types of contributions which may have additional and/or different limitations.
 Clients should consult with their tax advisor on the income tax implications and tax planning around gifting activity.

-3. The taxpayer will have to include a form in their tax return filing and may need to get a qualified appraisal.
+3 The taxpayer will have to include a form in their tax return filing and may need to get a qualified appraisal.
 The DAF would not do this on their behalf.

-The source of this article, Donor Advised Funds: A Tax-Efficient Way to Manage Your Giving, was originally published on October 24, 2022.
+The source of this article, Donor Advised Funds: A Tax-Efficient Way to Manage Your Giving, was originally published on October 31, 2024.

 How can E*TRADE from Morgan Stanley help?